TOC Digital Speech and Debate Series 1

 I'm likely more moderate compared to most judges you'll encounter.
 Running kritiks beyond the Capitalism Kritik would require more thorough explanation and warranting for me to be swayed.
 I strongly prefer to see a clear and well-defined alternative.

-email - sachin.kv.98@gmail.com add me to the email chain but know that I will not be following along the document during the speeches and only am going to look at the doc after the round if I need to.
+email -sachin.kv.98@gmail.com add me to the email chain but know that I will not be following along the document during the speeches and only am going to look at the doc after the round if I need to.

 Kritiks - I usually find myself voting for the team that talks about the aff more.
 This means that links need to be contextualized to the aff and the turns case arguments should talk about the aff as well.
-This applies for K's like antiblackness and meta weird K's.
+This applies for K's like antiblackness and meta K's.
 I am not familiar with a lot of the literature besides cap. security, and other basic K's, so talking about the aff and explaining the link is especially important if you like to read these arguments.

 Framework - Make sure to explain what the negative's vision of debate would look like and why that would be bad and viceversa for the aff.
 Like on Topicality, limits and grounds are internal links to deliberation and education.
 But why are deliberation and education important?
-I tend to lean Neg on framework vs non-traditional affs, but can easily be convinced otherwise.

 DA's & Case - love a good ptx vs case throwdown.
 Make sure to do clear impact comparison.
 DA's that access the internal links to the aff area awesome and vice versa for affs. impact calculus is good.
 Carded turns case args are important.

 CP's & Conditionality - Really like specific counterplans that are based off of the other teams evidence.
 Even though i was a 2n, i tend to lean Aff on competition especially with process counterplans.
-I really like creative and multiplank counterplans.
-I believe conditionality should be debated like any other T debate.
-Explain the internal links and use your counter interpretation to solve the other sides offense.
+I think that process counterplans ruin the creativity and fun of being neg.
+I really like creative multiplank counterplans that are recut from aff ev.

 - Tech > truth